All Life Is Problem Solving

 Tags: Complexity · Epistemology/Ontology/Value Theory · KM 2.0 · KM Software Tools · Knowledge Management

-KM 2.0 and Knowledge Management: Part Eleven
+KM 2.0 and Knowledge Management: Part Eleven, E 2.0, Oscar Berg and David Gurteen

-“What strikes me about Andrew McAfee’s definition is that it is very technology-oriented.
-It does not say anything about the purpose and potential value of emergent social platforms for companies.
-However, […]
+Oscar Berg, in a blog entry on February 24, 2008, writes about Andrew McAfee’s take on Enterprise 2.0 and its relationship to KM.
+He says: “What strikes me about Andrew McAfee’s definition is that it is very technology-oriented.
+It does not say anything about the purpose and potential value of emergent social platforms for […]

 [Read more →]